-Tired of having to continually brush webbing off the side of the condo?
-Or, worse yet, power wash or paint every few years to get rid of built-up webs?
+Tired of having to continually brush webbing off the side of the condominium?
+Or, worse yet, power wash or paint every few years to get rid of piled-up webs?

-Something moving on your body usually creates a number of reactions: irritated at best, downright scary at worst.
+Something inching up on your body usually spurs a variety of reactions: bothered at best, downright scary at worst.

-In a world of surprising crawling critters, ticks might be the most unwelcome of all.
+In a world of surprising crawling critters, ticks might be the most unwanted of all.

-Occasionally, believe it or not, more is really less.
+Occasionally, believe it or not, more is truly less.
 Mosquito repellent spraying is a prime example.